treeverse/lakeFS/esti/README.md

 ## Running system tests

-A couple or pre-requisites before we start:
+A couple of prerequisites before we start:

 * Go over our [contributing](https://docs.lakefs.io/contributing.html) page and make sure you have a working lakeFS environment.
 * Ensure docker and docker-compose are installed on your system (we are using docker-compose to load a containerized postgres DB)